ryucc/ReRe/README.md

 }
 ```

 Of course, ReRe is capable of more than just recording primitive value returns.
-The following effects are also recorded,
+The next example is when the object throws an exception
+ReRe will generate the following code,

 1. Exceptions thrown.
 2. Modifications to method parameters.